-We’re taking it right back to the start with the return of our cult Sex Education for Adults content… bringing you the sex-ed you wish you had, straight to your screen.
-We can’t wipe those memories of sad bananas, sweaty classrooms and the particular embarrassment of Mrs Nice Teacher solemnly uttering the word “va-gi-na”, but we can serve straight facts and sexual healing with Dr. HANX. 🍌
+One of the most asked questions at our cult Sex Education for Adults sessions: how do you put on a condom properly?
+Whilst we can’t wipe those memories of sad bananas, sweaty classrooms and the particular embarrassment of Mrs Nice Teacher solemnly uttering the word “va-gi-na”, but we can serve straight facts and sexual healing. 🍌

-Step by step guide to putting on a condom
+Our Step by step guide to putting on a condom

 - When it’s all over, keep hold of the condom at the base of the penis to make sure it doesn’t slip off while you pull out.
 Take the condom off, tie a knot in it (no balloon animals, we beg you) so that the contents don’t spill out and wrap it in a tissue.

-- HANX condoms can be disposed of in household waste or compost, decomposing under the influence of light and oxygen usually after about 3 months.
+- HANX condoms can be disposed of in household waste or compost, and start decomposing under the influence of light and oxygen after about 3 months.
 Feeling flush?
 Never dispose of condoms down the toilet, as this can block sewage and your cast-offs could even end up on display in the Museum of London...

 I don't like wearing condoms.
 What can I do?

 - Try putting lubricant in and on the condom itself: this increases sensation at the tip of the penis where it is super sensitive and also helps the condom to slip on, no problem!
 Lube helps make sex more pleasurable and can help stop the condom breaking too.
 Make sure it’s a water-based lube as oil/ silicone-based lube can break down latex and cause condoms to break. 👀